brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 }
 ```

 CPU offloading on DeepSpeed is called [**ZeRO-Offload**](https://www.deepspeed.ai/tutorials/zero-offload/), as a system for offloading optimizer and gradient states to CPU memory.
 On top of stage 3, we can enable [**ZeRO-Infinity**](https://arxiv.org/abs/2104.07857), also an offloading engine that extends ZeRO-offload with support to NVMe memory.
 According to the [ZeRO-3 documentation](https://deepspeed.readthedocs.io/en/stable/zero3.html#zero), "ZeRO-Infinity has all of the savings of ZeRO-Offload, plus is able to offload more the model weights and has more effective bandwidth utilization and overlapping of computation and communication".
-They can be enabled via:
+They can be enabledd via:

 ```json
 {